shikhin/tart/README.md

-#Hart
+#Tart

-Hart is a public domain UNIX clone, a part of the HNGNU system.
+Tart is a public domain UNIX clone.